alvi-hamza/menstruation_initiative_ccm/README.md

-# menstruation_initiative_ccm
-CCM Menstruation survey analysis.
-Data collection conducted over 4 weeks and reached total 213 student participants.
+# Menstruation Products Intitiative CCM
+CCM during the fall semester 2023 startred free menstruation product initiative.
+Although the initiative had begun the prior semester much progress had not been made in the availability of free menstruation products.
+To gain insight into the support of this initiattive to bring awareness to the administration.
+The Student Government Association started a menstruation data collection.
+The survey included 17 questions covering 4 broad categories Demographic Questions, Menstruation Product Usage ,Menstruation Product Impact, and Menstruation Product Support.
+Data collectionwas  conducted over 4 weeks and reached total 213 student participants.
+The data was then analyzed ranging from question on impact on student body to concerns of student not supporting this initiative.
+The survey analysis was presented to school administration to bring a campus wide policy.